SIT106 - Fundamental Concepts of Mathematics

 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Warrnambool, Waurn Ponds (Geelong)

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus||

-1 x 1 hour class per week, 1 x 2 hour seminar per week.
+1 x 1 hour online class per week, 1 x 2 hour seminar per week.

 The unit will consist of the following topics:

 - the natural numbers, multiples, factors, prime numbers, divisibility tests, prime factorisation;